-Director Adrian Lyne slowly fills in the blanks throughout the movie, but the picture is never exactly clear.
+Director Adrian Lyne slowly fills in some of the blanks throughout the movie, but the picture is never exactly clear.

 Jacob is repeatedly told he's already dead, wheeled down flights of stairs to an underground asylum where demons inject his brain.
 So, is he in hell?
 If so, how come he can return to his normal life in Brooklyn where his girlfriend awaits?
 The answer is... complex.

 5. The Others (2001)